 Of course, it is possible to receive high marks in your classes while still succeeding in extracurricular activities as long as you know how to manage your time and prioritize the critical tasks.
 Be sure to consider this when signing up to join an organization.

 Additionally, the love for an organization should be the sole reason for joining.
 Being active on campus should never seem like a job.

 Joining campus organizations should not feel like work because it should be something that you genuinely love.
 The clubs are not created to stress you out — the professors do that enough.
 Campus clubs are designed to give students an outlet to express their talents, personality and meet like-minded individuals.

 If you find a networking opportunity along the way, even better!
+Campus organizations are the perfect place to get further career opportunities in community service.
 However, the best way to enjoy extracurricular activities is to participate in something because you love what the organization stands for.
 Don’t join something for what it can do for you.
 Get involved for the sake of bettering your school and its organization.

 While some might decide against it, getting involved on campus might be the perfect way for some students to have a fantastic college experience.
 After considering both the dedication necessary for an organization to prosper and other priorities students have to tackle, there is only one simple question.
 Are you in or out?